Volume Two

 "… You did."

-"I-I'd originally thought that burying the divine weapon to await an opportunity for it to truly stand on the stage of history was the proper way to allow it to stay asleep.
-However, it cannot be said that the power would never fall into the hands of those who wish for destruction."
+"I-I'd originally thought that burying the divine weapon to await the moment it would truly stand on the stage of history was the proper way to let it sleep.
+However, there's no guarantee its power wouldn't fall into the hands of those who wish for destruction."

-Although she thought that, she knew that York wouldn't do anything without thinking, so she decided to keep her mouth shut.
+Although that was her thought, she knew York wouldn't act without reason, so she kept her mouth shut.

 "You want me to keep it?"